-From Hungary the advisor institutions were: Secretariat of Danube Regional Strategy, Csemete Természet- és Környezetvédelmi Egyesület - nature protection institution, Bácsalmásért Feldolgozó és Értékesítő Szociális Szövetkezet - social cooperative, DKMT Danube-Kris-Mures-Tisa Euroregional Development Agency - Nonprofit Public Benefit Limited.
+From Hungary the advisor institutions were: Secretariat of Danube Regional Strategy, Csemete Természet- és Környezetvédelmi Egyesület - nature protection institution, Bácsalmásért Feldolgozó és Értékesítő Szociális Szövetkezet - social cooperative, DKMT Danube-Kris-Mures-Tisa Euroregional Development Agency - Nonprofit Public Benefit Limited, Hungarian Cyclists Club, and Hungarian Charity Service of the Order of Malta.

-From Serbia the advisor institutions were: Ministry of European Integration, Statistical Office of the Republic of Serbia, Office for Cooperation with Civil Society, Development Agency of Serbia, Regional Center for Socio-Economic Development "Banat", Regional Development Agency "Bačka", Regional Development Agency "Srem", Regional Development Agency PANONREG.
+From Serbia the advisor institutions were: Ministry of European Integration, National Education Council of the Republic of Serbia, Statistical Office of the Republic of Serbia, Ministry of Human and Minority Rights and Social Dialogue, Development Agency of Serbia, Regional Center for Socio-Economic Development "Banat", Regional Development Agency "Bačka", Regional Development Agency "Srem", Regional Development Agency PANONREG, Ministry of Foreign Affairs, Ministry of Environmental Protection, Ministry of Education Science and Technology, Ministry of Culture and Media and Ministry of Internal Affairs.

 The key milestones of the programming process are PC meetings with the participation of the PC members, advisors and experts drafting the territorial analysis, the expert team drafting Chapter 2 of IP document as well as strategic environmental assessment experts (SEA experts).
-The role of the PC- besides steering and strategically coordinating the planning process -was to discuss and approve the major milestones and outputs of the programming process (territorial analysis, SEA, working documents related to the strategy and the content of the draft Interreg Programme).
+The role of the PC- besides steering and strategically coordinating the planning process -was to discuss and approve major milestones and outputs of the programming process (territorial analysis, SEA, working documents related to the strategy and the content of the draft Interreg Programme).